FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)

+Bonus: If this topic is very exciting to you, you can try out this new TTS system we recently learned about: https://github.com/rhasspy/larynx

 ### Speech to Text

 Now examine the `speech2text` folder.
 We are using a speech recognition engine, [Vosk](https://alphacephei.com/vosk/), which is made by researchers at Carnegie Mellon University.
 Vosk is amazing because it is an offline speech recognition engine; that is, all the processing for the speech recognition is happening onboard the Raspberry Pi.